carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

 The ``llvm.donothing`` intrinsic doesn't perform any operation.
-It's the only intrinsic that can be called with an invoke instruction.
+It's one of only two intrinsics (besides ``llvm.experimental.patchpoint``) that can be called with an invoke instruction.

 Arguments:
 """"""""""